-Recent exhibitions include ENTRE, VRAL, Natalia Hug Galerie, Artists Space, and The Polygon Gallery.
+Recent exhibitions and screenings include Center for Performance Research, Milan Machinima FestivalWil Aballe Art Projects, The 8th FloorCatriona Jeffries, ENTRE, VRAL, Natalia Hug Galerie, Artists Space, and The Polygon Gallery.
 From 2018 to 2021 I co-edited the periodical QOQQOON.
 From 2021 to 2022 I participated in the Whitney Independent Study Program.
-Thank you to Canada Council for the Arts and the BC Arts Council for their funding and support.
+From 2024 to 2025 I will be artist-in-residence with the Canadian Forces Artist Program.
+Currently based in Vancouver, Canada.
+With thanks to Canada Council for the Arts and the BC Arts Council for their funding and support.

 Contact via email, insta, youtube.